 by Ted Gioia

-India celebrated its independence from the British
+India celebrated its independence from the

-Empire shortly after midnight on August 15,
+British Empire shortly after midnight on

-1947.
-No, Salman Rushdie wasn’t born on that
+August 15, 1947.
+No, Salman Rushdie

-days earlier, the son of a middle-class Muslim
+son of a middle-class Muslim

 family in Mumbai.
 But